This was my second Ironman distance event.

 Also in that same crowd, I see Katie and Jason, more friends of mine from Victoria.
 So cool!

-Jason is running beside me, his words of encouragement hit me well.
+Jason is running beside me, his words of encouragement light a spark.
 Instantly, the pain in my lower back disappears.
 I am back in the aero-bars, picking off every rider ahead of me.

 But it's the rider behind me that is my motivation.
 I am wondering, "Will Kevin catch me before we get back into town?"